"False"

 Description

-Panel reflecting upon ‘hurricane’ from Puerto Rican and Caribbean perspectives.
+This will be a collective intervention about ‘hurricane’ from Puerto Rican and Caribbean perspectives.
 The word is used to represent the powerful, reoccurring atmospheric phenomenon on the Atlantic Ocean.
 But the word comes from the force known as ‘Juracán’ – a force shared between a mythological, religious triad of the Indigenous, Taíno civilisation that lived across the Caribbean, and was thereon almost eradicated during the invasion of the Americas during the XV and XVI centuries.
-While understanding that the word has evolved into a synonym and metaphor to crises and impending doom, the presenters will address how ‘hurricane’ is part of Puerto Rican life, and of the Caribbean.
-The presenters—artist Karla Claudio Betancourt, curator Raquel Torres Arzola, biologist Carlos Andrés Rodríguez (representing NGO Para La Naturaleza), and UmArts research fellow Luis Berríos Negrón—will discuss works related to that root mythology and about reforestation.
-The panel will thereon address Antillean imaginaries, ecosystem functions, riparian zone restorations, and ethnobotanies that extend from the Hurricane.
-The presentations lead to consider forms and actions that may provide fruitful notions about biodiversity and transhemispheric relations, while nurturing differences between repair and reparations, conservation and mitigation, restoration and remediation.
-The context is also set to think about reforestation as key form to counter the problematic remnants of colonial memory and to challenge the logic of planetary 'geoengineering', looking to suggest other pathways through which to live-with and transition-away from global warming and climate injustice.
+The ancestry of Hurricane is thus important to elucidate, as it is a significant, enduring index of the Taíno culture, one that posits divine values that are not within the mindset of Western, Northen hemispheric values.
+While the meaning of the word has been deformed into a synonym and metaphor to crises and impending doom, the participants will address how ‘hurricane’ is part of Puerto Rican life, and of the Caribbean.
+The group—curator Raquel Torres Arzola, nature interpreter Juliann Rosado Pagán (representing NGO Para La Naturaleza), artist Karla Claudio, and UmArts research fellow Luis Berríos Negrón—will perform and discuss research work related to that root mythology and about post-hurricane reforestation.
+The group will thereon address Antillean imaginaries, ecosystem functions, riparian zone restorations, and ethnobotanies that extend from the Hurricane.
+They will lead to consider forms and actions that may provide fruitful notions about biodiversity and transhemispheric relations, while nurturing differences between repair and reparations, conservation and mitigation, restoration, remediation, and re-mediation.
+The context is also set to think about reforestation as key form to counter the problematic remnants of colonial memory and to challenge the logic of planetary 'geoengineering', looking to suggest other pathways through which to mediate pre-colonial landscapes, to live-with and transition-away from global warming and climate injustice.

 Panelists